behan05/JavaScript/final-DOM/README.md

 # Best Wishes 🌟

-Thank you for exploring the JavaScript functions!
+Thank you for exploring the JavaScript DOM!
 Wishing you the best on your coding journey.
 May your projects be bug-free, your code be elegant, and your learning journey be fulfilling.
 Keep coding and keep shining! ✨